dv-smith/my-portfolio/README.md

 - ✅ Build a solid base in ethical hacking and Linux
 - 🔁 Keep sharpening my skills through hands-on labs and CTFs
 - 🚧 Prep for the PJPT exam (target: mm/yyyy)
-- 🐞 Get into real-world bug bounties and red team projects
+- 🐞 Get into pentesting and red team projects
 - 🧠 Learn consistently and document everything along the way

 ---